 3. Guide your training with smaller, concrete goals

 Your long term goals need to be broken down into smaller, concrete steps.
 When you schedule your specific workouts for upcoming weeks, each of those workouts should have a stated purpose.
 With that purpose in mind, your workout should contain specific and measurable targets—for example, run 3 x 8 minute cruise intervals at zone 4 pace with 2 minutes recovery between.
 It’s specific because you know exactly the number and intensity of intervals you are trying to accomplish in that workout; it’s measurable because you can record how many (and at what intensity) you did those intervals.
-Beyond such performance goals, you can also target process goals—for example, initiate my running stride from the glutes.
+You can also target process goals—for example, initiate my running stride from the glutes.
 Use these different types of concrete goals on both a daily and weekly basis to guide your training.

 4. Monitor your progress